Kareem Abdul-Jabbar is a sports legend. He’s the perfect example of one.

 And most recently, Kareem Abdul-Jabbar has gone as far as to complain about not having a statue erected in his honor, stating that he feels “slighted”.

-But then again, these things get handed out like candy on Halloween.
+But then again, these things are getting handed out like candy on Halloween.
 So, maybe legendary sports stars like Kareem have a legitimate gripe.

 These days, everyone seems to be getting a statue.